Russian arms shipment en route to Syria - report

 "I don't have any information on this ship, but our policy is not to comment on individual shipments, regarding contents or timing," a spokesman for Rosoboronexport, Vyacheslav Davidenko, said in Moscow.

-The Russian Foreign Ministry said it did not have information that a ship was headed to Tartus with weapons and declined further comment.
+The Russian Foreign Ministry said it did not have information that a ship was headed to Tartus with weapons and declined to comment further.

 U.S. State Department spokeswoman Victoria Nuland was asked about the Al Arabiya report at her daily briefing in Washington.